X-ray view is compatible with all color sources (point color, object color, intensity, and elevation) and color scales.

 To boost viewport render quality, you can edit the performance settings by increasing GPU cache and decreasing Minimum coverage under Edit > Preferences.
 Beware, this may slow down the viewport rendering.

-To effectively use x-ray view in orthophotos, you may consider increasing VRAM per tile.
+- Increase VRAM per tile to reduce the visual tiling effect.
 Keep in mind that this can prolong orthophoto generation.

 To render videos from point clouds in x-ray mode, maximize the VRAM usage in the Render Video dialogue.
 This will reduce the point-loading effect and thus produce the best results.